HPInc/cloud_deployment_scripts/docs/README-gcp.md

 Creates one VPC, one subnet and a single Domain Controller with ports opened for ICMP, RDP and WinRM.
 Domain Controller is configured with Acitve Directory, DNS, LDAP-S.  One AD Service Account is also created.

+## Troubleshooting

+### Connecting to VMs Using SSH/RDP
+Please visit [Connecting to VMs Using SSH/RDP](/docs/debugging.md#connecting-to-vms-using-ssh/rdp) for instructions on connecting to VMs.

+### Location of System and Provisioning Logs
+Please visit [VM Log Locations](/docs/debugging.md#vm-log-locations) for the log locations of the VMs used in various deployments.